microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

 # Dev Set up & Project Structure

-This portion takes you through the steps needed to begin setting up your Windows app using the latest Windows development frameworks and tools: WinUI, Windows App SDK, and Community Toolkit.
+This portion takes you through the steps needed to begin creating your Windows app using the latest Windows development frameworks and tools: WinUI, Windows App SDK, and Community Toolkit.

 ## Dependencies